animator/titus2/README.md

 # New Features!

   - `PFAEngine.fromPmml(pmmlDocument)` support is now dropped begining v1.1.0 as its implementation was originally not matured in [titus](https://github.com/opendatagroup/hadrian).
-Only 2/40 examples listed in the DMG PMML website was compatible with `PFAEngine.fromPmml(pmmlDocument)` in the original titus package.
+Only 2/40 examples listed in the DMG PMML website were compatible with `PFAEngine.fromPmml(pmmlDocument)` in the original titus package.

 ### Changes in titus2 v1.1.0